About

 I was born and raised in Houston, TX and have lived in Arlington, VA; Jerusalem, Israel; New York City; and Aspen, CO.
 I studied Classics and Judaic Studies at Princeton University (2003) and was ordained by the Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in New York in 2010.
 From 2010-2017, I was the rabbi of the Aspen Jewish Congregation, serving the Roaring Fork Valley of Western Colorado.
 My wife, Cantor Rollin Simmons, was my co-clergy.

-As of July 2017, we live in Houston, TX, where my wife is the cantor at Congregation Emanu El.
-I am teaching, writing, and doing interfaith social justice work.
-As of August 2017, I am the Texas Organizer with the Religious Action Center of Reform Judaism, building a statewide organization of Reform synagogues in Texas (RAC-TX) and working with congregations across the state to make their justice work more strategic and rooted in their people's stories.
+In July 2017, we moved to Houston, TX, where my wife is the cantor at Congregation Emanu El.
+In addition to freelance religion writing for the Houston Chronicle, from 2017-21, I was the Texas Lead Organizer for the Religious Action Center of Reform Judaism.
+I built a statewide organization of Reform synagogues in Texas (RAC-TX) and worked with congregations across the state to make their justice work more strategic and rooted in their people's stories.
+We mobilized in the 2021 Texas Legislative session to protect the freedom to vote.

 Growing up in Houston, I attended Congregation Emanu El, a Reform synagogue.
 I was a "lifer" (K-12) at St. John's School.
 I graduated from Princeton University with a BA in Classics and Jewish Studies.
 After graduation, I worked at the Religious Action Center of Reform Judaism in Washington, DC for two years, after which I went to rabbinic school, in Jerusalem and then New York.
 During my rabbinic training, I was blessed to serve as Student Rabbi in a number of settings, including: Bates College Hillel in Lewiston, ME; Temple Israel in Uniontown, PA; Princeton University Hillel in Princeton, NJ; and Beth Haverim Shir Shalom in Mahwah, NJ.
 I spent summers interning as a hospital chaplain in Seattle, WA and as a community organizer with the URJ's Just Congregations in Boston, MA.